 Our Sunday Morning Service is a time for letting your guard down, for comfort, for challenge, for compassion, for gratitude.
 Worship is a time to re-center around that which is of ultimate worth, whether that is to commune with the divine, to be reminded of one's sacred values, or to refocus on the human power to make good choices.

-Oh, by the way, the word "worship" emphasizes the importance of your own articulation of the sacred .
-It's meaning derives from the old English terms, woerth + scipe, meaning "to consider things worthy."
+Oh, by the way, the word "worship" emphasizes the importance of your own articulation of the sacred.
+Its meaning derives from the old English terms, woerth + scipe, meaning "to consider things worthy."
 Yes, the word "Worship" encompasses a full range of philosophies and theologies.
 A typical service includes thoughtful readings, musical performances, singing together and a sermon by our minister.
 Our services are respectful of our Christian and Jewish heritage, but also cherish the inclusion of eastern, earth-centered and humanist traditions.
-Every Sunday after church, we gather for coffee and snacks with good friends in Hobart Social Hall.
-Youth Groups run from 12-1 pm.
-Childcare is provided until 1pm on Sundays.
+Every Sunday after the service, we gather for coffee and snacks with good friends in Hobart Social Hall.
+Childcare is provided until 12pm on Sundays.
 Won't you join us?

 Our minister and others in our pulpit celebrate our diversity of theology, as well as our common values and principles.
 You won't hear talk about creeds or doctrines.
 Instead you'll hear messages that provoke thought, give hope, and encourage compassion and inclusiveness.
 You'll hear that personal experience, conscience and reason should be the final authorities in religion, and that religious authority lies not in a book or person or institution, but in ourselves.